ANONYMOUS609/FileStorage/README.md

-# File Store - An Android Application
+# File Store

-A Cloud Storage Android Mobile Application to store and retrieve PDF files.
+### An android mobile application to store and retreive PDF files using firebase.